Talcum Powder Lawsuit

 The Side Effects of Talc and Talcum Powders

-The signs and symptoms of ovarian cancers can be subtle or confused with signs of other, less severe illnesses.
+The signs and symptoms of ovarian cancer can be subtle or confused with signs of other, less severe illnesses.

 There may be few signs of its advancement, especially in the initial stages.
 However, signs become more apparent as the disease advances, especially after the disease spreads (metastasizes) through the body.